wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 					- **Errors**: all programmers make mistakes.
 					- **Failures**: eventually those mistakes introduce errors into the code.
 We want those not lead into failures.
 				- **Means**:
-					- Validation:
+					- **Validation**:
-						- Error removal: we run tests against the software and we're going to remove some of those errors from the code.
+						- **Error removal**: we run tests against the software and we're going to remove some of those errors from the code.
 						- Error forecasting: based on the above, we might do error forecasting that says: *"well, our big test suite is reliable"*
 					- Procurement:
 						- Fault avoidance: we can look at certain techniques that will prevent falls from being introduced in the first place